Naturally, Sadie: Broadcast

 Naturally, Sadie was broadcast in Canada on Family Channel and VRAK-TV.
-Outside of Canada, the series aired in 90 markets, and was broadcast on Disney Channel in the United States, ABC in Australia, and France 2.
-It also aired on a number of international Nickelodeon channels, including Nickelodeon Australia, Nickelodeon Italy, Nickelodeon Israel, Nickelodeon Scandinavia, Nickelodeon Spain, Nickelodeon Asia, and Nickelodeon Germany.
+Outside of Canada, the series aired in 90 markets, and was broadcast on Disney Channel in the United States, ABC in Australia, e-Junior in the United Arab Emirates and France 2.
+It also aired on a number of international Nickelodeon channels, including Australia, Italy, Israel, Scandinavia, Spain, Asia, and Germany.

 Home media

-A best-of compilation DVD of Naturally Sadie was released on May 11, 2010 in the United States and Canada by Video Services Corp.
+A best-of compilation DVD of Naturally Sadie was released on May 11, 2010, in the United States and Canada by Video Services Corp.
 The DVD contains 13 episodes over 2 discs from seasons 1 and 2.

 In Australia, 2 volumes of season 1 have been released by distributor Roadshow.
 The first volume titled 'Forest For the Trees' contains episodes 1 to 6 and was released on June 1, 2011.
 The second volume titled 'Best of Enemies' contains episodes 7-12 and was released on December 2, 2011.
 The episodes are in their original widescreen aspect ratio.
 There are no plans to release the rest of the episodes at the moment.